aforoughi1/IntelligentOne/README.md

 - When +DI is Above -DI then trend is considered as an uptrend.
 - When +DI is Below -DI then trend is considered as a downtrend.
 - Trend Strength : IF(ADX > 25,“Buy",“Sell")

+Binary Classification Modelling is used to predict if trending in a specific direction and if elevated.

 #### On Balance Volume(OBV)
 ![OBV Chart](/images/IntelligentOneScreenshot8.png)